-This Slow Cooker Beef Stew is made by simmering beef, vegetables, and spices together in a crockpot to make a tender and savory soup.
+This Slow Cooker Beef Stew is made by simmering beef, vegetables, and spices together in a crockpot to make this savory soup with fall-apart tender beef.
 It is the definition of comfort food, perfect for warming you up inside and out.

 This post may contain affiliate links.
 Read my disclosure policy.